avespinoza89/Foundation-Grants-Data-Airtable/README.md

 ## Contributing

-This project was created for Civil Justice, Inc. as part of an RFP response demonstrating database normalization expertise.
+This project was created for a philanthropic foundation as part of an effort to streamline their data management and strategic grantmaking process.
+The data found in this repository has been deidentified and all organizational and individual names are fictitious to ensure confidentiality.
+The repository was duplicated for an RFP response demonstrating database normalization expertise.

 ## License